 The following list identifies instances in which tax accountants and others have publicly described private school voucher tax credits as SALT cap workarounds or otherwise profitable tax shelters.
 It also summarizes similar tax advice related to a hospital donation credit in Georgia.
 This list focuses on the boldest and most specific examples and omits numerous instances in which firms simply noted that donations can, or may, qualify for both a state tax credit and a federal charitable deduction.

 It is important to note that the tax shelter being advertised in these states is more broadly available than the following list might suggest.
-Previous ITEP research revealed that school voucher tax credits in Kansas, Montana, Oklahoma, Rhode Island, South Carolina, and Virginia can also be exploited as profitable tax shelters.
+ITEP research revealed that school voucher tax credits in Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, South Carolina, and Virginia can also be exploited as profitable tax shelters.
 It is all but guaranteed that tax accountants and financial advisors in these states are offering similar advice to their clients behind closed doors.

 Click on a state’s name to find a catalogue of publicly available tax advice related to SALT cap avoidance.
-This list will be updated as more examples surface.

 “for federal taxes, the donation is treated as a charitable contribution, therefore sidestepping the $10,000 limitation on state and local income taxes.”